pedrocampeloa/WebScrapping/README.md

-Some Web Scrapping projects from several websites and APIs, using beautiful soap, scrapy and selenium from python.
+Some Web Scrapping projects from several websites and APIs, using beautiful soap, scrapy and selenium from Python 3+.